Kidney disease can require long-term care, which makes choosing the right physician a critical component to the success of your ongoing treatment.

 Whether it’s time to see a doctor about possible kidney stones, or you’ve been diagnosed with a serious condition like chronic kidney disease or end stage renal disease, the University of Chicago Medicine can help.

 Our goal is to closely manage your condition and help you avoid kidney failure.
-For those patients whose kidneys no longer function properly, we offer a robust dialysis program – including at-home and nighttime dialysis options – and kidney transplants performed by some of the most experienced surgeons in the state.
+For those patients whose kidneys no longer function properly, we offer a robust dialysis program – including at-home and nighttime dialysis options – and kidney transplants performed and managed by some of the most experienced surgeons and transplant nephrologists in the state.